Mark Baker is CEO of the Northern Tasmania Development Corporation.

 Since its inception in 2017, NTDC has collaborated on the Launceston City Deal, developed detailed regional economic data for local government and regional areas in Northern Tasmania, instigated a Population Action Plan to attract 10,000 skilled workers over 10 years and positioned Bell Bay as a potential green hydrogen energy hub.

-Mark Baker has worked in the media industry for more than 16 years and was managing editor of Australian Community Media - Tasmania and South Australia.
+Previously, Mark worked in the media industry for more than 16 years and was managing editor of Australian Community Media - Tasmania and South Australia.

-He was born in Launceston and completed his Bachelor of Arts with majors in English and History at the University of Tasmania, graduating in 2002.
+Born in Launceston, Mark completed his Bachelor of Arts at the University of Tasmania, graduating in 2002.

 Returning to Launceston in 2008 as chief of staff, he later became deputy editor in 2012.
-During this time he returned to UTas to complete his Masters of Arts degree.
+During this time he returned to UTas to complete his Master of Arts degree.

-He is heavily involved in community and charitable groups as a director of the Clifford Craig Foundation, a director of the Launceston Chamber of Commerce, a director of StGiles, a trustee of the Tamar Valley Peace Festival and a trustee of the David Chaplin Memorial Fund.
+Mark is heavily involved in community and charitable groups as a director of the Clifford Craig Foundation, a director of the Launceston Chamber of Commerce, a director of StGiles, a trustee of the Tamar Peace Trust and a trustee of the David Chaplin Memorial Fund.

-Mark is married to Amy, also a graduate of UTas and has 2 young sons.
+Mark is married to Amy, also a graduate of UTas, and has two young sons.